 *For the August 2021 distributions, CMC will base exceptional need on 2020-2021 Ayuda Fund Applications received.

-Fall 2021 determinations will be made in the beginning of October 2021, and Spring 2022 determinations will be made in the beginning of March 2022.
+Fall 2021 determinations will be made on October 19 for credit students and October 29 for ESL/HSE students, and Spring 2022 determinations will be made in the beginning of March 2022.
 Credit students should meet with their Academic Advisor to enroll in a degree or certificate program.